newtfire/newTutorials/yuyingPieChart/pieChart.md

 ## How to set long labels for pie chart?

+###  Increase radius for label to larger than that for pie chart

 For setting long labels, we can use label lines, and for setting label lines, we need to move labels outside of the pie chart, so we increase radius for labels:

 ```xml